Alpine Génépi: tips and recipes

 Génépi Recipes and Variations: Exploring the Diversity of Tasting Experiences

-Classic homemade artisanal Génépi recipe
+Classic recipe for homemade artisanal Génépi.

-Modern creations and Génépi-based cocktails
+Modern creations and cocktails made with Génépi.

 Alpine Génépi: history, production, recipes, and tips for an authentic tasting experience